 Burtchill is one of the many new names that came to England following the Norman Conquest of 1066.
 The Burtchill family lived in Berkshire from a place of that name.
 The name is thought to have been originally Norman where "this family, probably foreign, descends from Sir Humphry Burghill or Burchell, a companion of Bernard de Neumarché in the conquest of Brecknock, 1088.
 About 1150 William de Burchall was witness to a gift to Hereford Abbey; and later, David de Burchall. "

 Early Origins of the Burtchill family

 The surname Burtchill was first found in Herefordshire where literally the name means "dweller at, or on, the hill of birch trees."

 Important Dates for the Burtchill family

 This web page shows only a small excerpt of our Burtchill research.
-Another 133 words (10 lines of text) covering the years 1686, 1737, 1715 and 1727 are included under the topic Early Burtchill History in all our PDF Extended History products and printed products wherever possible.
+Another 67 words (5 lines of text) covering the years 1686, 1737, 1715, 1727 and 1705 are included under the topic Early Burtchill History in all our PDF Extended History products and printed products wherever possible.

 Burtchill Spelling Variations

 Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Burchall, Burchell, Burchill, Burchhell, Burtchell, Burtchill, Burtchaell and many more.

 Early Notables of the Burtchill family (pre 1700)